Car Accident Compensation Lawyers Cairns

 5. A family member of someone killed in an accident.

-In Queensland, there are strict time limits for making a compensation claim for injuries from a car accident or any other form of road accident.
+In Queensland, there are deadlines for filing a compensation claim for a car or any other type of road accident.
 This is usually nine months from the date of the accident.
-You must visit a doctor or hospital when you start experiencing any symptoms.
-These symptoms could be a result of an injury from the accident.
+Failure to meet these deadlines may result in your claim being denied.

 If the vehicle was not insured or you cannot identify the vehicle responsible for your injuries, the Nominal Defendant will be liable to pay any compensation you are entitled to.
 The Nominal Defendant is a statutory body established solely for this purpose.
 This body compensates people injured due to negligent driving by unidentified and/or uninsured motor vehicles.